maxsitt/insect-detect-docs/docs/index.md

     - non-invasive, continuous automated monitoring of flower-visiting insects
     - standardized artificial flower platform as visual attractant
-    - on-device detection and tracking with provided YOLO models (up to 42 fps)
+    - on-device detection and tracking with provided YOLO models (up to 60 fps)
-    - save images of detected insects cropped from high-resolution frames
+    - save images of detected insects cropped from high-resolution frames (12 fps)
     - low power consumption (~ 4 W) and fully solar-powered
     - automated classification and analysis in subsequent step on local PC
     - weatherproof enclosure